radar/by_star/README.markdown

 * A given day
 * The current weekend
 * The current work week
+* The Past
+* The Future
 * Between certain times
 * As of a certain time
 * Up to a certain time
+* Before a specific record
+* After a specific record

+All methods return scopes.
+I love these.
+You love these.
+Everybody loves these.

 It also allows you to do nested finds on the records returned which I personally think is the coolest feature of the whole plugin: